 Happily, Soars is never at a loss for activity.
 A dedicated multitasker, he has also performed with the all-star blues ensemble, Southern Hospitality, a band that includes singer/keyboard player Victor Wainwright and vocalist/guitarist Damon Fowler with Chris Peet on drums and Matt Walker on bass.
 Not surprisingly then, their 2013 debut album, Easy Livin’, garnered a a Blues Blast Award for Best New Artist Debut Release.
 Soars says plans are afoot to reconvene soon.

 In the meantime, Soars can claim an impressive catalog of his own, encompassing half a dozen albums released over the course of nearly fifteen years — Back Of My Mind (2008), More Bees With Honey (2011), Full Moon in Memphis (2014), J.P.
-Soars: Live From the Netherlands (2015), Southbound I-95 (2018), and his latest, Let Go of the Reins (2019), produced by Tab Benoit.
+Soars: Live From the Netherlands (2015), Southbound I-95 (2018), and his last album, Let Go of the Reins (2019), produced by Tab Benoit.
 The latter garnered some of the best reviews of his career, with Blues Blast Magazine describing it as “A super set of tunes that will make your summer travels a lot of fun as you savor this CD over and over again.
 I highly recommend it!”
 No Depression added its kudos as well, proclaiming “Soars has put together a rowdy, swampy package bustin’ at the seams, ready to get loose and spread the red-hot glory emanating from his fingertips.”

 Then again, Soars was inspired by the best.
-At the age of 19, he found himself the recipient of a guitar and tickets to see the great B.B.
+At the age of 18, he found himself the recipient of a guitar and tickets to see the great B.B.
 King in concert, after which he was given an opportunity to meet the legendary musician backstage.
 After a brief flirtation with heavy metal, Soars realized that he best excelled at basking in the blues.
 Not content to merely share his playing prowess, he also builds his own cigar box guitars and compact 9 volt battery-powered amplifiers, which in turn, have become prized one-of-a-kind collectors items treasured by aficionados worldwide.

 Still, Soars isn’t one to take his success for granted.
 In fact, he remains firmly grounded, not only in his love of the music, but his appreciation for his fans.

 “When someone comes up after a show and says ‘thank you’ or ‘I feel what you do in my heart and soul,’ This is the greatest compliment for me,” he reflects.
 “It gives me a sense of purpose and I know I’m right where I should be doing exactly what I am meant to do.
-The good Lord gave me a gift and I love sharing it with the world.
+The good Lord gave me a gift and I love sharing it with the world.”

 Band Members